-Low Human CapacityLow human capacity has always been identified as a key limiting factor to the growth of the Nigerian economy.
+Low human capacity has always been identified as a key limiting factor to the growth of the Nigerian economy.
 Education and learning infrastructure are in a state of decay like all other infrastructure in the country, leading to low human capacity.

 Although I have touched on this earlier, I had to create a separate heading for it so that skimmers will not miss it.
 This is also to point out that this is a key challenge to online stores and online shopping in Nigeria.

 A lot of Nigerians do not live in homes or work in offices with clear traceable addresses.
 There are usually qualifications like beside, opposite, adjacent to in lots of Addresses in Nigeria.
 To succeed, you must have a blueprint for handling this problem.

 Nigeria is a largely unregulated market.
 Anyone can buy and sell anything in Nigeria used, fake, banned, and new.
 Although there are laws or appear to be laws, these laws are hardly enforced because agencies saddled with the regulation of goods and services are either understaffed, underfunded, or just plain corrupt.

 In addition, there are currently little or no laws regulating online transactions in Nigeria, leaving you with little protection or any framework.
-Nigerian lawmakers are still too busy appropriating for their Toyota vehicles to notice the huge black hole in enabling laws for online shopping and e-commerce in Nigeria.
+Nigerian lawmakers are still too busy appropriating for their Toyota vehicles (BMW sometimes) to notice the huge black hole in enabling laws for online shopping and e-commerce in Nigeria.

 Building a reputable online store in Nigeria will no doubt pose a lot of challenge.
 I have highlighted those I consider to be the most important here.
 In the next article in this series, I will look at solutions.
+Read Here.